 - Building health systems resilience in fragile states emerging from conflict or other forms of severe disruption – Meeting report 16th Nov 2016, Vancouver.

 - Stakeholder meeting report: Removing cross-sectoral inequities in incentives for health workers in Zimbabwe

 - FCAS TWG Business Meeting at HSG Vancouver November 2016

-- Building health system resilience in fragile states emerging from conflict or other forms of severe disruption – 16th November 2016, Vancouver
+- Building health system resilience in fragile states emerging from conflict or other forms of severe disruption – Presentations from meeting 16th Nov 2016, Vancouver.

 - Journal article: Health systems research in fragile and conflict-affected states: a research agenda-setting exercise

 - Briefing paper 2: HSR in FCAS - A qualitative study of associated challenges